tobiasbriones/ep-file-system/docs/development.md

 # Development

+In this article, I will document the personal experience I had with Go and this project by also employing my previous thoughts and experiences on some design decisions.

 ## EOF Issues

 EOF signals might be an issue in a Go implementation.
 They might be read as